vikas0-byte/vikas0-byte/README.md

 ## Hi there 👋

-I'm [Your Name], a passionate web developer with expertise in HTML, CSS, JavaScript, React, Python, and Numpy.
+I'm Vikas Sahu, a passionate web developer with expertise in HTML, CSS, JavaScript, React, Python, and Numpy.
 I enjoy building innovative solutions and continuously learning new technologies.

 - 🔭 **Current Project:** Developing an e-commerce website to enhance user shopping experiences.
 - 🌱 **Currently Learning:** Exploring the realms of Machine Learning to integrate intelligent features into web applications.